DPDK/dpdk/doc/guides/rel_notes/supported_features.rst

 *   Support for zero-copy Multicast

-*   New APIs to allow the “blacklisting” of specific NIC ports.
+*   New APIs to allow the "blacklisting" of specific NIC ports.

 *   Header files for common protocols (IP, SCTP, TCP, UDP)